opennms-forge/opennms-topology-generator/README.md

 links          | amount of links                                                          | ((amount of elements)²-amount of elements)/2
-delete         | delete existing topology                                                 | false topology       | which type of topology to create, possible values: `random`, `ring`, `complete` | random
+delete         | delete existing topology                                                 | false topology       | which type of topology to create, possible values: `random`, `ring`, `complete` | random protocol       | what protocol should be generated, possible values: cdp, isis, lldp      | cdp